solyarisoftware/Highlight.vim/README.md

 ![](screenshots/screenshot-4.png)

-Highlight.vim plugin is a pattern-based text background colorizer, that highlights span of texts (words, sentences, paragraphs), using a background color, random picked or specified by user.
+Highlight.vim plugin is a pattern-based text background highlighter, that highlights span of texts (words, sentences, paragraphs), also specified via regular expressions, using a background color (random picked or specified by user).

 A set of user commands (in command mode) are supplied to select text in a bunch of different ways, from direct set, visual selection, etc.

 **What's the point?**